Tennis Elbow (video game)

 Tennis Elbow is a series of tennis video games developed by France-based firm Mana Games.
-Its first version was released in 1996 and as of May 2015 it is currently on its 2013 version, available for Windows, Mac & Linux platforms.
+Its first version was released in 1996 and as of April 2025, the latest game in the series is Tennis Elbow 4, available for Windows, Mac & Linux platforms.

 The game is simulation oriented, and is often seen as being the one offering the most realistic tennis experience in term of rallies and tennis sensations.

 The most noticeable particularity of its gameplay is that the users have to hold down the strike button till their player actually strikes the ball, unlike most other tennis games that require the users to release the strike button earlier.

 After more than 2 years spent in Steam Greenlight, the 2013 version was released on Steam on March 13, 2015.
 The game is regularly updated and as of July 2018 has seen 10 major updates for the 2013 edition.

-The next edition is called "Tennis Elbow 4" and its early version was planned for 2019.
-It was released on 4 June 2021, and is still in early access as of 10 March 2022.
+The latest game is called Tennis Elbow 4 and its early version was planned for 2019.
+It was released on 4 June 2021, and is in early access as of April 2025.

 Games

 Tennis Elbow (1997)

-The first release in this tennis series allows players to compete in a World Tour of 90 events against 250 players.
+The first release in the series allows players to compete in a World Tour of 90 events against 250 players.
 Single matches can be dirty up and dirty down (two against one) as well as the more conventional singles and doubles.
 Grass, clay, flexi and cement courts are featured.
 Action replays can be viewed in slow motion, fast speed, and rewound.

 Players can be defined as volleyers, defenders, punchers or varied, with definable kit colours and playing abilities.
 As you play the game, your player’s ability improves, resulting in faster and more accurate serves as well as faster running and bigger jumps.

 The action is viewed from a 3rd-person angle, and side changes are optional.
 Two buttons are used in combination with directional presses to make slices, 3 different types of lob, and subtle drop shots.